-See what it’s like to dine at Noma, twice ranked as the best restaurant in the world.
+See what it’s like to dine at Noma, previously ranked as the best restaurant in the world not once but five times.

 Calling Noma ‘the best restaurant in the world’ isn’t hyperbole.